Many people like the way their skin looks with a tan, but prolonged exposure to the sun has a variety of risks, including skin cancer.

 - Seek shade.
 Taking breaks will make it less likely for you to burn, and it will give your skin a break from the intense heat.

 - Prep before you tan.
 Preparing your skin before heading outdoors can help your tan last longer.
 Try exfoliating your skin before tanning.
 Skin that hasn’t been exfoliated is more likely to flake off.
-Using an aloe vera gel may also help your tan last longer.
+Using an aloe vera gel after tanning may also help your tan last longer.

 Tanning and sunbathing may feel good, and even